Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/docs/Epic-1-Define-Problem-and-Understanding/01-Specify-the-Business-Problem.md

 ## Proposed Solution

-The OptiCrop system provides an intelligent recommendation platform that:
+The **OptiCrop: Smart Agricultural Production Optimization Engine** provides an intelligent recommendation platform that:

 - Collects soil and environmental data from users.
 - Analyzes agricultural conditions using machine learning models.